 Sync rich customer data from your data warehouse to hundreds of SaaS tools via Segment's large integration library

-- Create a new HTTP API source in Segment
+- Create a new HTTP API source in Segment using these instructions.

-- Navigate to Source Settings > API Keys and copy the "Write Key".
+- Navigate to Source Settings > API Keys and copy the Write Key.

-- Send the initial set of results as track events (as Entered / Added events)
+- Send the initial set of results as track events as Entered / Added events

 - Or, only send the changes between the results in the subsequent syncs as track events

-Checking the "Send events for initial result set" checkbox will result in a large amount of events being sent in the first sync.
+Checking the Send events for initial result set checkbox results in a large amount of events being sent in the first sync.

-- A user signed up event when a record is added to the query results
+- A "User Signed Up" event when a record is added to the query results

-- A user changed subscription event when a record is changed in the query results
+- A "User Changed Subscription" event when a record is changed in the query results

-- A user deleted account event when a record is removed in the query results
+- A "User Deleted Account" event when a record is removed in the query results